gordon-cs/gordon-360-api/README.md

 * Now, you can press the Start button in Visual Studio to run the server (it is a green play button in the top middle of the tool bar).
 It will open the web browser and, after a period that may last half an hour or more, display an Error 403.14 - Forbidden.
 This is expected.
 You can now begin manually testing the API.
 (When you are all done testing, you can then click the red stop button.)

-* If you want to test the UI, keep the server running and follow the directions [here](https://github.com/gordon-cs/gordon-360-ui/blob/develop/README.md#connect-local-backend-to-react).
+* If you want to test the UI, keep the server running and follow the directions found [here](https://github.com/gordon-cs/gordon-360-ui/blob/develop/README.md#connect-local-backend-to-react) under "Connect Local Backend to React".

 #### Manually Testing the API